-The cyber threat is a threat that is constantly changing and evolving.
+The cyber threat is constantly changing and evolving.
 There are new and more cunning ways for hackers to infiltrate systems, but they are also discovering new ways to gain access.
 One of those ways is royal ransomware.

 Hacking that can be costly

-Hackers often use ransomware attacks on large companies because that's where the money and important information is.
+Hackers often use ransomware attacks on large companies since that's where the money and important information is.
 An example from Denmark was in 2022 when 7-Eleven was hit by a ransomware attack.
-All 175 stores were shut down because their cash register systems went dark.
+All 175 stores were shut down because their cash register systems were shut down.
 A hacker group was behind the attack, demanding $1 million, paid in cryptocurrency.
 In order for 7-Eleven to reopen its stores, the hacker group believed that the company had to pay the high ransom.

 A royal ransom

-A new type of ransomware appeared in early 2022 - a type of ransomware that brought in large sums of money for the hacker groups.
-Namely, royal ransomware.
-Because it cost companies so many millions, royal ransomware became known as one of the most brutal hacking methods of 2022.
+A new type of ransomware appeared in early 2022: A type of ransomware that brought in large sums of money for the hacker groups; namely, royal ransomware.
+Since it cost companies many millions of dollars, royal ransomware became known as one of the most brutal hacking methods of 2022.

 The Dev-0569 hacker group, which is also behind the royal ransomware method, added 43 new companies to their victim list - with each ransomware attack, they demanded between $250.000 and $1 million dollars.
 Their victims are companies from all over the world, and they also hit a major tech company with a ransom of $60 million to return their data.

-Dev-0569 is a hacker group that targets larger companies and organizations.
+- Dev-0569 is a hacker group that targets larger companies and organizations.
 Therefore, they also demand larger sums of money to return the data.
-Dev-0569 also deviates more from the normal method of committing ransomware attacks.
-Typically, hacker groups will conduct the attack as a ransomware as a service (RaaS) attack.
+Dev-0569 deviates from the normal ransomware hackers with their use and creation of the royal ransomware attacks.
+Typically, hacker groups will conduct the attack as a ransomware-as-a-service (RaaS) attack.

 RaaS is a business model hackers use to sell and rent ransomware to buyers.
 RaaS is one of the main reasons why ransomware attacks are on the rise in the cyber world.